If you enjoy working with children, starting your own afterschool program can be an exciting and fulfilling venture.

 Build a Curriculum

 To begin, decide on the kind of after-school program you want to offer.
-Popular options include STEM activities, art and music lessons, sports, and cooking classes.
+Popular options include STEM clubs, extracurricular activities like art and music lessons, sports, and cooking classes.

 There are two different approaches you can take here.
 Namely, you can focus solely on one of these subjects, or you can incorporate a mix of subjects in your program.